 Q. I'm scared of withdrawal.
 I get cranky when I can't smoke.

 That is very normal.
-Many people do become emotional when they’re quitting and they can feel less inclined to quit because they don’t want to put themselves, or others, through that experience.
+Many people do become emotional when they’re quitting and they can feel less inclined to stop smoking because they don’t want to put themselves or others through that experience.
 Sometimes the cause is solely the withdrawal and other times it's a combination of withdrawal and life events.
 If you’ve tried to quit before and you’ve gotten angry or sad, now you know what might come up.
-The good news is that nicotine replacement therapy (like patches and mouth spray) can help combat the physical withdrawal symptoms while Quitline can help deal with the emotional side of things.
+The good news is that nicotine replacement therapy (like patches and mouth spray) can help combat the feelings of withdrawal while Quitline can help deal with the emotional side of things.
 You’re not alone.
 Talking to a counsellor or support person is often one of the most effective ways to manage the emotional side of quitting.

-TIP: Chatting to a Quitline counsellor can be one of the best ways to deal with the emotions that surface during quitting because Quitline counsellors understand the issues that can arise specifically in the context of quitting smoking.
+TIP: Chatting with a Quitline counsellor can be one of the best ways to deal with the emotions that surface during quitting.
+Quitline counsellors understand the issues that can arise specifically in the context of quitting smoking.
 Chatting to someone on Quitline is free and easy.
 Simply call 13 7848 or SMS 'call back' to the same number.

 But I like smoking ...